naturalself/sourcekit/README.md

 Embedded is the excellent Mozilla Bespin (SkyWriter) text editor component.
 This allows for a very natural text editing experience while retaining Chrome's amazing JavaScript performance.

 CHANGELOG
+0.3.7
+- Fixed a bug about opening files with spaces in them
+- Can create files / folders with the file list on the left
+- Added default page so the app is less "bare" when started

 0.3.6
 - BUG FIX... had a typo in the last release